Yes. Our Montana state approval number is: 15276475.

 No. You may spend as much time with the course material as you feel necessary, and you may come and go from that material as often as you like.
 There is no time limit on our exams, however all exams must be completed within one sitting.
 Once started, if an exam is abandoned for any reason you will need to begin that exam from the beginning when you next return.

 Do take special note that every course has an expiration date, which is based on both the state approval and your website purchase date.
 In order to receive credit you must complete the course before that expiration date.

-24 CE hours*, including 3 hours of Ethics and 1 hour of legislative changes to the Montana statutes, are required every 2 year license term.
+Producers: 24 hours, including 3 hours of ethics and 1 hour of legislative changes to the Montana statutes, every 2-year license term.

 Initial 8-hour LTC training requirement: Before selling, soliciting, or negotiating LTC insurance products in Montana, producers must complete an initial 8-hour, state-approved LTC training course.
 Producers may take any 8-hr NAIC approved LTC course for use in any licensed state.